 How to apply:

-- Students will be required to attend a pre-departure orientation at SIS prior to attending the host institution.
-Program details, cross-cultural communication, safety and health concerns, and other important issues will be covered at the orientation.
+Students will be required to attend a pre-departure session conducted by the Office of International Programs prior to attending the host institution.
+Program details, cross-cultural communication, safety and health concerns, and other important issues will be covered at the session.

 Students will be required to purchase supplemental international emergency health insurance through the university.
 The cost of coverage per semester is approximately $85.